Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * Snnn File position from start of file in bytes
+* Cn (RRF 3.7 and later, optional) The G0/G1/G2/G3 command that was in effect at the specified file position, 0 to 3
 * Pnnn (Optional) Proportion of the first move to be skipped, default 0.0, must be less than 1.0
 * Xnnn, Ynnn, Znnn (Optional) If the command at the specified file position is a G2 or G3 command and the P parameter is nonzero then these are the coordinates of the centre of the arc for that command.